Farm and Land Conditions

 Christine says that farmers are in control of what happens around plant roots, because they control what plants are there, and how they are managed.
 This video is just one of the many in which she describes what happens when green plants capture sunlight, and turn weathered rock minerals into fertile, high-water capturing topsoil.
 "Today the organic carbon content of most Australian topsoils is now 50 - 80% less than the original level."
 According to Agriculture Victoria, there are about 1,000 native grass species in Australia.

 As a risk reduction strategy, raw dairy farmers have to take responsibility for the diversity in their paddocks.
-Stop being the victim; take action and start creating some level of resilience yourself.
+Take action and start creating some level of resilience yourself.
 Also see the Cover Crop section in the Feed category for more ideas on how to increase plant diversity and soil fertility.
 Gabe Brown from North Dakota is one such a farmer who took responsibility by starting the process ten years ago, and he is now enjoying tremendous success and world-wide recognition as a pioneer.
 Keep reading...

 Full scale biological restoration with a simple compost tea, with Dr Elaine Ingham